trum994/plateReader/README.md

 # plateReader
-## Parser for output from a specific plater reader.
+## Parser for output from a specific plate reader.